Running a Go Server Extensibly in dotnet aspire

 1dotnet add package Yarp.ReverseProxy --version 2.2.0

-Once the installation is complete, open the Program.cs file and write the following code:
+Once installed, open the Program.cs file and add the following code:

 1using Yarp.ReverseProxy.Configuration;